 To make the biscuit base

-- Using a food processor, whizz the shortbread biscuits into a fine crumb.
-You can also do this by hand by placing the biscuits in a strong plastic bag and beating it to a fine crumb with a rolling pin.
+You can also place the biscuits in a strong plastic bag and crush them into a fine crumb with a rolling pin.

 To make the cheesecake filling

-- Break the Milkybar chocolate into smaller pieces and place it in a microwave safe bowl.
-Heat in 30 second intervals, stirring between each interval.
+- Heat in 30-second intervals, stirring between each interval.
 Repeat until the chocolate has completely melted.

-- You can also melt the chocolate on the stove over a low heat, by placing the chocolate in a metal or glass bowl sitting on top of a pot of simmering water.
-Ensure the bottom of the bowl does not touch the water.
-Stir until melted.
-Set the melted Milkybar chocolate aside to cool down slightly whilst you get on with the rest of the filling.
+- Alternatively, you can melt the chocolate on the stove using a double boiler method.
+Place the chocolate in a metal or glass bowl that sits on top of a pot with simmering water.
+Make sure the bottom of the bowl doesn't touch the water.
+Stir the chocolate continuously until it melts.

 - Whip the fridge-cold double cream until soft peaks form.